astibal/smithproxy_homepage_old/content/howto-install-legacy-0.8.md

 ```
 > How does it work?
 It will install all base tools and dependencies.
 I am using DNS for newest package versions naming `latest.ubuntu1804.deb.smithproxy.org` will  then always resolve in freshest smithproxy .deb package URL for (in this example) Ubuntu 18.04.

+# Further reading

+You may want to check [Config quick-start guide](http://smithproxy.org/config-quick-start.html).